 1. Throw out every stigma you’ve ever been taught regarding anal sex.

 Anal sex isn’t “wrong.”
 It isn’t “slutty.”
-It isn’t (necessarily) “gay.”
+It isn’t (inherently) “gay.”
 Your body is your own to explore without guilt.
-Straight men who think anal sex will make them “gay” are connecting two independent ideas without reason.
-Homosexuality is an identity that is in no way “caused” by anal sex.
-Straight men can still be fully straight and enjoy pegging at the same time.
+Straight men who think anal sex will make them gay are connecting two independent ideas without reason.
+Homosexuality is a sexual identity that is in no way caused by anal sex.
+Straight men can still enjoy pegging at the same time.

 Anal sex isn’t even necessarily submissive–some Dominants love the sensation of being penetrated anally and that in no way takes away from their Dominant identity or ability.